 It is therefore wise to choose a web design company that you can contact easily and that is well established.

 Our web designers have been designing business websites for over 15 years and many successful companies already trust us with running their websites.
-Take a look at our portfolio to view just of our clients.
+Take a look at our portfolio to view just a few of our clients.
 We use email but our phone number is also published all over this website because we like to talk to our clients!

 You need a web design company with plenty of experience of creating real websites, not just a few for friends and family!